 Xander Schauffele three ahead of Tyrrell Hatton at CJ Cup in Vegas

-Defending champion Justin Thomas six off the pace; Rory McIlroy in the group tied-26th after second-round 69
+Defending champion Justin Thomas six off the pace; Rory McIlroy in the group tied-26th after second-round 69; Live coverage continues with Featured Groups on Saturday from 5.45pm, ahead of full coverage from 10pm on Sky Sports Golf

 By Ali Stafford

-Xander Schauffele produced an impressive birdie run to open up a three-shot lead at the halfway stage of The CJ Cup at Las Vegas.
+Xander Schauffele produced an impressive birdie run to open up a three-shot lead at the halfway stage of The CJ Cup in Las Vegas.

 Latest leaderboard